 The following values will be used whenever programming the VMIVME-3122 to fill a buffer of 128 words with data from a block of 32 active channels.
-The user must specify which block of channels are active in the lower three bits of the register.
+You must specify which block of channels are active in the lower three bits of the register.

-0111 1IGG SSXX X0XX channels 0 through 31 are active.
+Block size of 32: 0111 1IGG SSXX X0XX channels 0 through 31 are active.
 (A,B) 0111 1IGG SSXX X1XX channels 32 through 63 are active.
 (A)

 The following values will be used whenever programming the VMIVME-3122 to fill a buffer of 128 words with data from a block of 64 active channels.
-The user must specify which block of channels are active in the lower three bits of the register.
+You must specify which block of channels are active in the lower three bits of the register.